 Do I need to take special precautions?
-Yes.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).
-Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).

 Where does my water come from?

-Ground Water.
-Currently in Diamondhead we have (3) three wells that we utilize.
+The Water in Diamondhead comes from 4 deep water wells.

-Source water assessment and its availability: You can find this information from your Local Health Dept.
+Source water assessment and its availability

+You can find a copy of The Source Water Assessment at your local office.